 Websites are great for that reason.
 But even a website doesn’t give you the full picture.
 In case you are wondering, we try to be that last group mentioned above.

 Every church says they are friendly because every church thinks they really are.
 But if you’ve been looking for the perfect church for awhile, you know reality is not every church is friendly.
 We think we are, but we’d love for you to discover that for yourself.
-At both churches a half hour before the worship gathering begins, we have a social time with coffee and snacks.
+After the worship gathering ends, we have a social time with coffee and snacks.
 Come a get to know some of us; we would love to get to know you!

 What should I wear?